christianb93/openstack-labs/roles/mariaDB/README.md

 The following variable needs to be set when calling this role.

-mariadb_server_ip: the IP on which the server will be listening
+* mariadb_server_ip: the IP on which the server will be listening
-mariadb_root_password: the root password that we will set for the local root user once installation is complete
+* mariadb_root_password: the root password that we will set for the root user once installation is complete

 Dependencies
 ------------